 A novel may be genuinely expressive of the author's interiority, and, as an interior expression, it can be brought alive only within our own interiors.
 When we do bring it alive in that way, we gain intimate access to the author's mind.
 But no one would say that this makes the pages of the book, or even the meanings expressed on the pages, into a mind or self capable of its own action.
-So, while we can speak of the novel as existing crucially within an interior dimension, we must not treat it as if it were itself a being.
+So, while we can speak of the novel - the story - as existing crucially within an interior dimension (which is the only "place" where we could possibly encounter it), we must not treat it as if it were itself a living being or agent.